andrewrauh/bump-api-ios/README.md

 Highlights
 ==========

+* faster, smaller. ~400kB is added to an ARM binary after linking.
-* faster, smaller. block/GCD based callbacks.
+* block/GCD based callbacks.
 * multiple concurrent sessions: once two users have matched, they can continue to send data to each other and other users
 * at the moment breaks compatibility with earlier versions of the API